tminglei/slick-pg/README.md

 Install
 -------
-To use slick-pg in [sbt](http://www.scala-sbt.org/ "slick-sbt"), add the following to your project file:
+To use slick-pg in [sbt](http://www.scala-sbt.org/ "slick-sbt") project, add the following to your project file:
 ```scala
 libraryDependencies += "com.github.tminglei" % "slick-pg_2.10.1" % "0.1.0"
 ```

-Or, you can add `slick-pg` to your `pom.xml` like this:
+Or, in [maven](http://maven.apache.org/ "maven") project, you can add `slick-pg` to your `pom.xml` like this:
 ```
 <dependency>
     <groupId>com.github.tminglei</groupId>